Exploring the Pure1® REST API – Part 3

 For nested JSON array objects, you can also use the object[any] or object[all] notation, depending on your specific request.
 For instance, the Get Pods with all arrays online query uses the following filter:

-If you want to know more, refer to the Filtering section as well the Sorting section of the official documentation.
+If you want to know more, refer to the Filtering section (Pure1 login required) as well as the Sorting section (Pure1 login required) of the official documentation.

 Last but not least, let’s now turn our attention to the Metrics History endpoint (/metrics/history).